Courses and Programs

 Clinical Electives

-Third-Year students are offered a four-week block enabling them to explore a career in sub-specialty areas of medicine that are not required within the core third year clinical clerkships.
+Third-Year students are offered a four-week block plus two additional weeks enabling them to explore a career in sub-specialty areas of medicine that are not required within the core third year clinical clerkships.
 Fourth-Year students are offered an additional 26 weeks of electives.
 Of those 26 weeks, approximately 12 of those weeks are spent in electives directly related to the student’s choice of residency.
 Virtually every member of the full-time clinical faculty participates in electives, as do many members of the basic sciences faculty.
 Students may select an intensive exposure to any of the clinical areas or a research experience in any of the basic science or clinical areas.

 For more information about the medical education program mission and objectives, curriculum and curriculum overview visit: louisville.edu/medicine/ume.